 Best for robust monitoring

-- Robust parental controls to track, monitor, and limit device usage
+Get the complete parental control package to track, monitor, and limit device usage

-We tested Bark and Qustodio and found that Bark has better parental control features overall, including more robust monitoring and location tracking, though Qustodio can be slightly cheaper.
+We tested Bark and Qustodio and found that Bark has better parental control features overall, including more robust monitoring, though Qustodio offers a full suite of parental control features that work reliably well and a totally free tier.

-Both options work on both Android and iOS devices and offer a variety of control features on a child’s phone or computer.
+Both parental control apps are compatible with both Android and iOS devices, offering a range of control features for a child’s phone or computer.
 With these apps and their user-friendly tracking features, you can help your child learn about the amount of time they should spend online.

 Prices